-Camps run Monday through Friday from 9 am to 1 pm.
-At the end of the camp-day, you’ll be served a big Italian lunch and then have the rest of the afternoon free.
+Camps run Monday through Friday from 9:00 a.m. to 1:00 p.m.
+At the end of the camp day, you’ll be served a big Italian lunch and then have the rest of the afternoon free!

 As a counselor you may co-lead a group of campers with another counselor and/or an Italian assistant or you may manage a small group of campers on your own.

-Participants have the choice of living in shared apartments (sessions 1 and 3) or with host families (session 2).
+You'll have the choice of living in shared apartments (sessions one and three) or with welcoming host families (session two).
 All camps are within 30 minutes (at most) from accommodations.
-If your camp is not within walking distance, the camp association will arrange transportation.
+If your camp is not within walking distance, transportation will be provided.

-U.S. citizens do not need visas to enter the Schengen area and are permitted to stay for up to 90 days within a 180-day period.
-You will simply enter the Schengen area (which includes Italy) with your valid U.S. passport.
+U.S. citizens do not need visas to enter the Schengen area (which includes Italy) and are permitted to stay for up to 90 days within a 180-day period.
+You'll simply enter Italy with your valid U.S. passport.
 For more information on the Schengen area, please visit the U.S. Department of State's website.

-No. You will not need to know Italian, but learning some survival phrases will certainly help.
+That’s okay!
+Italian language skills are not required to participate.
+Of course, learning some survival phrases will certainly help.

 You don't need to bring any materials, though if you'd like to bring stickers, the younger campers will love them!